The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar trees

-This reindexing procedure is organized into three major steps, as outlined in Algorithm~\ref{alg:main_vertices_reordering}.
-The first step (described in Algorithm~\ref{alg:get_vertices_ordering}) performs a depth-first traversal of the tree, which generates new indices for the vertices in \sC.
-For a leaf block \B, it generates a contiguous range of indices for the vertices in \B, while for an internal block, it provides a single contiguous index range for the vertices in all descendant blocks.
-For example, in Figure~\ref{fig:vertices_reindexing}, after executing Algorithm~\ref{alg:get_vertices_ordering} on leaf block \textit{b}, we have $\vstart = 4$ and $\vend= 7$.
-Similarly, at the end of Algorithm~\ref{alg:get_vertices_ordering} the root \hR\ has $\vstart=1$ and $\vend=13$.
+The rest of the Stellar tree generation process follows the strategy described in Section~\ref{sec:stellar_dec_generation} and detailed in the Appendix \ref{sec_app:stellar_dec_generation}.
+One key optimization between a generic partitioning on the vertices and a nested hierarchical decomposition relates to extracting the vertex index ranges.
+In a Stellar tree, this step is performed through a depth-first traversal of the tree, which, for each leaf block \R, generates a contiguous range of indices for the vertices in \R, and, for each internal block, provides a single contiguous index range for the vertices in all descendant blocks.
+For example, in Figure~\ref{fig:stellar_tree_vertices_reindexing}, after executing this step on leaf block \textit{b}, we have $\vstart = 4$ and $\vend= 7$.
+Similarly, at the end of this step the root \hR\ has $\vstart=1$ and $\vend=13$.